-Applicant Information Name: Gateway Caledonia Business Park Address: Phone No: Phone No: Email Address: Municipality: Caled donia, Geographic Towns hip of Seneca Concession Number: Range 1 East of Plank Road Lot Number: Part Lot 8 Description/Location of the Registered Plan: Lot(s)/Block(s): • Reference Plan No: Parcel Number(s): Subject Land Street No: 600 Name of Street/Road: Argyle Street North Approximate Area of the Subject Lands: Hectares: 19 Acres: 46 Roll Number 2810.1052.005.10100 05.10100 ✓ Retail Industrial - Manufacturing Industrial - Spec.
-Building Description of Proposed Use: ✓ Office ✓ Industrial - Warehouse/Dist ribution Other: Num nber of Potential Employees: Approximately 530 (Bases: ed 320,000 sq.ft divided by 600 sq.ft. per employee What is the Current Use(s) of the Subject Land?
-Converted dwelling - used as medical clinic Municipal Staff Contact Information: Staff Name: Position: iiiioiiiiatioii.
-Phone No: Email:
+Applicant Information Name: Gateway Caledonia Business Park Applicant Information Address: Phone No: Email Address: Email Address: Municipality: Caled lonia, Geographic Towns hip of Seneca Concession Number: Range 1 East of Plank Road Lot Number: Part Lot 8 Description/Location of the Registered Plan: Lot(s)/Block(s): Subject Land Parcel Number(s): Subject Land Street No: 600 Name of Street/Road: Argyle Street North Approximate Area of the Subject Lands: Hectares: 19 Арргохина te Area of the Subject Lanus: Acres: 46 Roll Number 2810.1052.005.10100 Retail Industrial - Manufacturing ⊻ Industrial - Spec.
+Building Description of Proposed Use: Office Industrial - Warehouse/Dist Other: Number of Potential Employees: ed 320,000 sq.ft divided by 600 sq.ft. per employee What is the Current Use(s) of the Subject Land?
+Converted dwelling - used as medical clinic Municipal Staff Contact Information: Staff Name: Position: Phone No: Email:

-Economic Development Needs Consideration 1.
-Review of Projected Growth Forecasts (From O.P or Strategic Plan) Provide Forecast Objectives: Growth Plan conformity study identifies these lands as possessing value for employment purposes and notes lands are situated in a key location adjacent to Highway 6 and relatively close to JC Munro Airport.
-Key disadvantage is area lacks municipal services.
-Study identifies employment growth between 2006 and 2031 (using Hemson forecasts in Growth Plan as base) at 4,235 jobs and sets minimum density at 15 jobs per hectare.
-Subject project would result in approximately 28 jobs per hectare (530 jobs / 19 ha) and contributes to meeting County's obligations per Growth Plan. study does not break out jobs by community County Official Plan identifies that project to be phased over period of (minimum) 3 years and various components can only advance once forecast market growth and population growth transpires.
-2. Consider Existing Applications and Market Supply of Land in the General Area Is there an under supply in the area?: Yes L_I No Does this Development assist in achieving targets?: ¥Yes No No Explain: Presently a gas bar applicatio on has been submitted - a approx 3,500 sq.ft development
+1. Review of Projected Gro Forecasts (From O.P or Strat Plan) egic would result in approximately 28 jobs per hectare (530 jobs / 19 ha) and contributes to meeting County's obligations per Growth Plan. study does not break out jobs by community County Official Plan identifies that project to be phased over period of (minimum) 3 years and various components can only advance once forecast market growth and population growth transpires.
+Is there an under supply in the area?: Yes No 2.
+Consider Existing Applicat and Market Supply of Land the General Area Watson

-Explain:

-From market work completed as part of the Planning applications, the following conclusions were derived:

-This new space will complement and strengthen the retail structure in Haldimand County and will provide a greater range of shopping opportunities for residents in the growing market

-3. The Development Advanced as a Compelling Advantage to the County • There is currently a limited inventory of retail stores in Haldimand County, and particularly comparison goods stores (i.e. the opportunity to compare similar products in stores is limited due to store selection).
+Explain: From market work completed as part of the Planning applications, the following conclusions were derived: • This new space will complement and strengthen the retail structure in Haldimand County and will provide a greater range of shopping opportunities for residents in the growing market • There is currently a limited inventory of retail stores in Haldimand County, and particularly comparison goods stores (i.e. the opportunity to compare similar products in stores is limited due to store selection).
 As a result, there is a significant outflow of retail dollars from the community.
-There is the opportunity to recapture a large portion of sales currently being absorbed by stores located outside of Haldimand County (e.g. in Hamilton, Brantford, Simcoe and Welland).

-the county • the Caledonia market is presently under-serviced in a number of important commercial categories such as grocery; home improvement; department store; and service space (medical / dental, professional services, restaurant, financial).

-• The employment opportunities that the subject site could provide are primarily retail and service oriented jobs, in addition to health care related employment.
-At the maximum space recommended, close to 1,000 jobs could be provided on the subject site (excluding construction jobs) Watson calculation suggests 530 jobs

-4. This is an Emergenct Economic

-Development Opportunity Involving Significant Job First significant development application in the area.
+There is the opportunity to recapture a large 3.
+The Development Advan as a Compelling Advantage the County to Brantford, Simcoe and Welland).
+Dudant Timofromo and aro the Caledonia market is presently under-serviced in a number of important commercial categories such as grocery; home improvement; department store; and service space (medical / dental, professional services, restaurant, financial). • The employment opportunities that the subject site could provide are primarily retail and service oriented jobs, in addition to health care related employment.
+At the maximum space recommended, close to 1,000 jobs could be provided on the subject site (excluding construction jobs) Watson calculation suggests 530 jobs 4.
+This is an Emergenct Econ Development Opportunit Involving Significant Job y First significant development application in the area.
 Would provide the catalyst for other developments.

-Creation (other than

-construction) that makes

-accelerating Longer Term Capital

-Works desirable: Explain:

-5. It is may facilitate the explain: N/A

-Development of a Major Facility

-that is needed by the adjacent

-Development Servicing Area or Localized Community (e.g. New

-school or community (e.g. New
+Creation (other than construction) that makes accelerating Longer Term Ca Works desirable: 5.
+It is may facilitate the Development of a Major Fac that is needed by the adjac Development Servicing Are Localized Community (e.g. 1 school or community cent lity ^{IV/A} ent a or ew